pdfme/pdfme/website/docs/getting-started.md

 - [antd](https://ant.design/): Used in building the UI.
 - [react-moveable](https://daybrush.com/moveable/), [react-selecto](https://github.com/daybrush/selecto), [@scena/react-guides](https://daybrush.com/guides/): Used in Designer UI.
 - [dnd-kit](https://github.com/clauderic/dnd-kit): Used in Designer UI.
+- [Lucide](https://lucide.dev/) Used in Designer UI and Schema's icon.

 I definitely could not have created pdfme without these libraries.
 I am grateful to the developers of these libraries.